SamuelAboelkhir/Obsidian_vaults/study/Ethical Hacking/Hacking Tools.md

 	- You can view results in a list or tree view, and interact with pages to view them in the browser while the scan is still active
 - dirb
 - gobuster
+- Metasploit
+	- An exploitation framework that can also do enumeration and more
+	-